pamagister/python-template-project/docs/index.md

     * Automatic generation of CLI API documentation.
 * **Documentation:** Configuration for publishing documentation on Read the Docs.
 * **Workflow Automation:** A `Makefile` is included to simplify and automate common development tasks.
-* **Minimalist GUI:** Comes with a basic GUI that includes an auto-generated settings menu based on your defined parameters.
+* **Minimalist GUI:** Comes with a basic GUI based on [tkinker](https://tkdocs.com/tutorial/index.html) that includes an auto-generated settings menu based on your defined parameters.

 ## Getting started